How chemical exfoliation works to perfect your skin

 Here are three acids to look for in a chemical exfoliant.

 1. Alpha Hydroxy Acids

 These acids are derived from fruit sugars or milk.
 Using alpha hydroxy acids as an exfoliant can help loosen dead skin cells and refresh your top layer of skin.
-They can help your skin feel softer and look more refined and can also help smooth skin and lessen the appearance of dark spots.
+They can help your skin feel softer and look more refined and can also help smooth skin and daily-skincare-habits-you-need-for-healthy-vibrant-skin.
 Alpha hydroxy acids can come in a variety of concentrations — consult with your dermatologist as to which concentration you should use.

 Surely you remember enzymes’ ability to break down food particles in biology class.
 Turns out they also have the ability to break down and loosen dead skin cells!
 They can help decompose proteins on your skin so that you can slough off dead skin and reveal softer, more radiant skin.

 Retinol is a Vitamin A derivative that can help exfoliate your skin.
 It can help remove dead skin cells and is also an effective ingredient in anti-aging skin care.
 It can be used as an ingredient in the form of a peel, a serum or in a moisturizer.
 Concentrations will vary accordingly, so make sure to check with your dermatologist to find what’s right for your skin type.